Online Safety @ CIS

 The introduction of the Computing curriculum in England aims to equip pupils with the knowledge, understanding and skills to use information and communication technology creatively and purposefully.
 Providing a broad and balanced online safety education at each key stage is vital to ensuring that pupils can navigate the online world safely and positively.
 This page provides a starting point for providing online safety teaching that meets the requirements of the curriculum.
 Embedding online safety teaching across the curriculum is considered effective practice in schools.

-At Christchurch Infant School we use the age-appropriate materials from the Think U Know Website.
+At Christchurch Infant School we use the age-appropriate materials from the Think U Know Website and Purple Mash.
 The Jessie & Friends animations are age-appropriate and do not depict any situations where adults communicate with children online.
 Instead, they show safe, non-scary situations which help young viewers identify things which might worry them online.
 For example, in Episode 3 (for 6-7 year olds) an older sister tricks three younger children into losing an online game.
 In this way young viewers learn how to identify online behaviour which is ‘not right’, and how to get help by telling an adult they trust.
 This learning will help keep them safe from many risky situations which they may encounter online.
 Each animation has been specifically created for different age groups

 The government has recently launched a brand new website to support parents.
 The website has being developed with ParentZone and CEOP, the police command responsible for child exploitation and online protection.

 ParentInfo is a collection of articles, tips, expert advice and resources designed to help parents keep up with what their children are doing on-line.
-For example, the site currently includes information about staying safe on minecraft, mental health, and building online resilience.
+For example, the site currently includes information about staying safe on Minecraft, mental health, and building online resilience.

 The SSCT is a partnership between Dorset Police, The Office of the Police and Crime Commissioner and Dorset Combined Youth Offending Service with a remit to prevent/reduce anti-social behaviour, crime and wrong-doing amongst children and young people and help keep them safe in a digital world.